-By the fourth week of pregnancy, the fertilized egg has likely attached to the inside wall of your uterus.
+By week 4, the fertilized egg has already attached to the uterine lining.

-The egg, now an embryo, is surrounded by fluid in the amniotic sac.
+The egg, now a little embryo, is surrounded by the amniotic fluid in the amniotic sac.

-Usually, the placenta will completely take over the role of sustaining your baby by 12 weeks gestation.
+Usually, the placenta takes over the role of sustaining your baby by around 12 weeks gestation.

 The closeness of your blood vessels to those of the placenta, however, allows the exchange of oxygen, nutrients and waste products.

-Not all women experience early pregnancy symptoms.
-Ironically, many of these symptoms could be mistaken for the usual pre-menstrual symptoms you get before your period.
+Not all women experience early symptoms.
+Ironically, many of the early signs could be mistaken for the usual pre-menstrual symptoms you get before your period.

 Things to look out for are:

 - Mood swings.
-Fluctuating pregnancy hormones are the cause of this and are most noticeable in the first trimester.
-You might experience moodiness in the week leading up to your period.
+Fluctuating hormone levels are the cause of this and are most noticeable in the first trimester.
+You might experience moodiness in the week leading up to your period

 - Breast tenderness.
-Your breasts (sometimes nipples too) may feel sore or tender to touch.
+Your breasts and nipples might feel sore or tender to touch

 - Implantation bleeding.
 This can happen when the fertilized egg burrows into the uterus lining.
 A small amount of blood can appear.